At the US/Mexico Border

 - If you get a red light you will be directed to your right where the Aduana officials will ask to inspect your vehicle.
 Proceed on a green light but be aware that you may get waved over anyway.

 - Motorcyclists – often your bike will not activate the gate properly.
-Wait for the agent to assist you.
+Wait for the agent to assist you and be careful crossing the steel ball speed bumps.

 - Proceed through the customs gate and turn left into the parking area marked “Vehicle Permits”.
 Park and walk back towards the US and find the immigration office on your right and enter.